How To Identify Indian Myna Birds

 member of the starling family and is also known as the Common Myna or Indian

-Not to be confused with the Noisy Myna
+Not to be confused with the native Noisy Miner

 kill native birds.